LIFENGZI1015/streamlit-llmapp/README.md

 ### Components
 - A Chatbot using LangChain, Streamlit and LLMs like OpenAI GPTs
 - It can be run locally or using Docker
-- It can be deployed to Huggingface space via Docker Space SDK
+- It can be deployed to Huggingface Spaces via Docker Space SDK

 ## Pre-requisites
 - OpenAI API Key
 - Docker (if using this option)
-- Huggingface account (if deploy to Huggingface Space)
+- Huggingface account (if deploy to Huggingface Spaces)

 ## Running Locally